mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 # [Measurement Model](@id MeasurementModelManual)

-The JuliaGrid supports the composite type `Measurement` to preserve measurement data, with the following fields: `voltmeter`, `ammeter`, `wattmeter`, `varmeter`, and `pmu`.
+The JuliaGrid supports the type `Measurement` to preserve measurement data, with the following fields: `voltmeter`, `ammeter`, `wattmeter`, `varmeter`, and `pmu`.
 These fields contain information pertaining to measurements such as bus voltage magnitude, branch current magnitude, active power flow and injection, reactive power flow and injection measurements, and measurements of bus voltage and branch current phasors.

-The composite type `Measurement` can be created using a function:
+The type `Measurement` can be created using a function:
 * [`measurement`](@ref measurement).
 JuliaGrid supports two modes for populating the `Measurement` type: using built-in functions or using HDF5 files.